jaredbeyer/meterum/SETUP.md

 3. **API Routes** - Use local PostgreSQL
 4. **Authentication** - JWT-based auth with bcrypt password hashing

+---
+**Note:** All setup and deployment steps in this guide are for running Meterum entirely on your local server.
+You do not need to use Git, Vercel, or any cloud deployment service.
+All code, database, and services will run locally on your machine or internal network.

 ## 📋 Your Next Steps